Storms (Fleetwood Mac song): Background

 "Storms" was the first song that Nicks presented to Fleetwood Mac for the Tusk album.
 In its demo form, the song only consisted of vocals and a rough piano part played by Nicks.
-Carol Anne Harris recalled that her former boyfriend, Lindsey Buckingham, was critical of "Storms" when Nicks played her demo to the band, which led to an argument between Nicks and Buckingham.
+Carol Ann Harris recalled that her former boyfriend, Lindsey Buckingham, was critical of "Storms" when Nicks played her demo to the band, which led to an argument between Nicks and Buckingham.
 Producer Ken Caillat described the demo as "a somewhat depressing song with only a few chords".
 However, when the band revisited "Storms" in autumn 1978, both Caillat and engineer Hernán Rojas were surprised at Buckingham's willingness to dedicate his efforts toward the song.
 Buckingham later expressed his approval of "Storms" in 2015, calling it "a very strong song in terms of its form".
 He also called "Storms" one of his favorite songs on the album and believed that the song's lyrics were particularly vulnerable.

 The band worked on "Storms" the day after a recording session for "That's All for Everyone", a Buckingham composition.
 While the other members of Fleetwood Mac were tracking "That's All For Everyone", Nicks grew bored and insisted during dinner that the band record "Storms" the following day, which they agreed to.
 Rojas remembered that Nicks felt excessively criticized by the band when she asked to record one of her own songs.
 "It wasn't that Stevie's songs weren't good, just that they presented more of a challenge, not only to arrange the song structure, but also to give it a brighter mood."

 Buckingham remembered that the intention was to create a stripped back arrangement for "Storms" and believed that the song would have come across as a country song if the band approached the song "in a conventional way".
 He described the final mix of "Storms" as the equivalent of a "tactile experience".
 For the initial tracking of "Storms", Buckingham strummed an acoustic guitar over a click track, although he later replaced that part with a fingerpicked nylon-string guitar and two arpeggiated electric guitars: one recorded clean and another distorted.
 Christine McVie played a Hammond B-3 organ through a rotating Leslie speaker and also overdubbed a Fender Rhodes electric piano to supplement Buckingham's guitars and John McVie's acoustic bass guitar.
 Fleetwood originally played a reverbed snare drum and shaker on the downbeats, although this was replaced with a tambourine and a muted floor tom.
 The producers also used equalization to transform the click track into a kick drum.

 Nicks confirmed that "Storms" related to the fallout of her affair with Fleetwood.
 "It was really about Mick...That relationship destroyed Mick's marriage to Jenny, who was the sweetest person in the world...Here’s that song in a nutshell: Don't break up other people's marriages.
 It will never work and will haunt you for the rest of your miserable days."